-Exhibit Number Description Form File No. Exhibit Filing Date Filed/Furnished Herewith 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant X to Section 302 of the Sarbanes-Oxley Act of 2002. ^ 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description Form File No. Exhibit Filing Date Exhibit No. Filed/Furnished Herewith 10.1 Loan and Security Agreement, dated February 28, 2020, among Oxford Finance LLC, Silicon Valley Bank, and the Registrant.
+10-K 001-38662 3-16-2020 10.20 10.2 Form of Warrant to Oxford Finance LLC pursuant to the Loan and Security Agreement.
+10-K 001-38662 3-16-2020 10.21 10.3 Form of Warrant to Silicon Valley Bank pursuant to the Loan and Security Agreement.
+10-K 001-38662 3-16-2020 10.22 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 X 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-X 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-X 101.INS XBRL Instance Document Χ 101.SCH XBRL Taxonomy Extension Schema Document X 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Χ 101.LAB XBRL Taxonomy Extension Label Linkbase Document X 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document X
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS Inline XBRL Instance Document - The instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document. x 101.SCH Inline XBRL Taxonomy Extension Schema Document Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document Х 104 The cover page from this Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, formatted in Inline XBRL and contained in Exhibit 101. Х

-^{} This certification is deemed not filed for purposes of section 18 of the Exchange Act or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.
+This certification is deemed not filed for purposes of section 18 of the Exchange Act or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.